hahazz4/hahazz4/README.md

                                                                      |🟦🟨🟥
                                                                      |
                                                                      |-->
-## I am a Recent Computer Engineering Graduate From Queen's University
+## I am a New Computer Engineering Graduate From Queen's University
-- 🧠 Current Occupation: I am currently seeking new software engineering opportunities as a recent graduate, in a fellowship with Headstarter.
+- 🧠 Current Occupation: Seeking new software engineering opportunities as a new grad, in a fellowship with Headstarter.
-- ⌚ What I do in my free time: Watching YouTube, studying leetcode, cooking or cleaning, and of course, playing PC games on the weekend.
+- ⌚ What I do in my free time: Watching YouTube, cooking, cleaning, develop random project ideas, and of course play on my PC during the weekends.
 - 📚 Here is a course link I was studying: [https://www.udemy.com/course/azure-certification-az-900-azure-fundamentals/]
-- 🏸 Favorite Sports: I love to play basketball 🏀, soccer ⚽, and badminton 🏸.
+- 🏸 Favorite Sports: I love to play basketball 🏀, soccer ⚽, badminton 🏸, and volleyball 🏐
-- ⌛ Goal: To learn full stack development, cloud computing, and some data science and explore other specialties of Software Engineering before I graduate.
-Update 1: Still pracitcing and actively learning backend, got some touch with frontend, and some exposure to AI due to recent fellowship.
+- ⌛ Goal: To learn full stack development, cloud computing, AI, data science and explore other specialties of Software Engineering before I graduate.
+Update 1 (2024): Still practicing, and actively learning backend.
+Have achieved some decent skills with frontend, and got some exposure to AI due to recent fellowship.
 - 💻 Visit My Website: [https://www.zeerakasim.ca/]
 - 📧 Contact Me: Feel free to email me or connect with me on Linkedin.
-Email: [asim.zeerak@gmail.com] LinkedIn: [https://www.linkedin.com/in/zeerak-asim-7a62101b9/]
+Email: [asim.zeerak@gmail.com] LinkedIn: [https://www.linkedin.com/in/zeerak-asim]

 ##
 <!--### Skills: